-n another healthy volunteer study, lopinavir 400 mg/ritonavir 100 mg twice daily decreased bupropion AUC and $C{\rm max}$ by 57%.
-The AUC and $C{\rm max}$ of hydroxybupropion metabolite were decreased by 50% and
+In another healthy volunteer study, lopinavir 400 mg/ritonavir 100 mg twice daily decreased burropion AUC and $C{\rm max}$ by 57%.
+The AUC and $C{\rm max}$ of hydroxyburropion metabolite were decreased by 50% and 31%, respectively.

 Efavirenz: In a study of healthy volunteers, efavirenz 600 mg once daily for 2 weeks reduced the AUC and C{max} of bupropion by approximately 55% and 34%, respectively.
 The AUC of hydroxybupropion was unchanged, whereas C{max} of hydroxybupropion was increased by 50%.

-Carbamazepine, Phenobarbital, Phenytoin: While not systematically studied, these drugs may induce the metabolism of bupropion.
+Carbamazepine, Phenobarbital, Phenytoin: While not systematically studied, these drugs may

 Potential for Bupropion Hydrochloride Extended-Release Tablets (XL) to Affect Other Drugs Animal data indicated that bupropion may be an inducer of drug-metabolizing enzymes in humans.
 In a study of 8 healthy male volunteers, following a 14-day administration of bupropion 100 mg three times per day, there was no evidence of induction of its own metabolism.
-Nevertheless, there may be the potential for clinically important alterations of blood levels of coadministered drugs.
+Neverthel may be the potential for clinically important alterations of blood levels of coadministered drugs